 Rule 15c2-11

-In December 2021, the SEC staff published a letter that affirmed its new interpretation and also established, a new and complex regulatory regime for Rule 15c2-11 as applied to fixed income securities.
+In December 2021, the SEC staff published a no-action letter that affirmed its new interpretation and established a new and complex regulatory regime for the application of Rule 15c2-11 to fixed income securities.
 This was effectively an informal rulemaking by unilateral staff pronouncement, rather than through the typical agency processes for developing new regulations through public and deliberative proceedings via Commission (not staff) action.

 All Rule 15c2-11 Content